NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 Cash-out refinancing and opening a home equity line of credit are both good options for making funds available using the equity in your home.
-But, there are significant differences between the two.
-Here is some information about both options to help you make the right choice for your circumstances.
+But, there are significant differences between a cash-out refinance and HELOC.

 A cash-out refinance actually pays off your existing first mortgage and creates a new mortgage loan.
-At closing, you’ll receive a lump sum from the money left over after your existing mortgage is paid off – which you can use as you wish.
-Many choose this option to gain access to cash or get a mortgage at a more competitive rate.
-Just know that a cash-out refinance has closing costs much like your original mortgage – and those can be significant.
+At closing, you’ll receive a lump sum from the money left over after your existing mortgage is paid off, which you can use any way you wish.
+Many choose this option to gain access to cash or get a mortgage at a more competitive interest rate.
+Just know that a cash-out home refinance has closing costs much like your original mortgage – and those can be significant.